 Is Online Sports Betting Legal In West Virginia?

 Offshore online sports betting is legal in West Virginia as there are no laws that forbid it.
-This entails that residents of the Mountain State are not limited to state-regulated domestic sportsbooks and can legally place bets at licensed offshore sports betting sites that are operating legally within the industry.
+This entails that residents of the Mountain State are not limited to state-regulated domestic sportsbooks and can legally place bets at authorized offshore sports betting sites that are operating legally within the industry.

-There are no state or federal laws that make it a crime for US bettors, including those in West Virginia, from participating in online sports wagering as long as the destination at which those bets are placed is legally licensed and subject to strict regulatory oversight.
+There are no state or federal laws that make it a crime for US bettors, including those in West Virginia, from participating in online sports wagering as long as the destination at which those bets are placed is legally certified and subject to strict regulatory oversight.
 The section below goes into the details of the US federal sports betting laws and how they impact sports fans in West Virginia.

 How Federal Laws Impact West Virginia